Abhijith0002/Abhijith.Ps/README.md

 ## Methodology

 ### Problem Statement
-The primary goal is to develop a model that can accurately assess the quality of essays based on various criteria.
-This includes evaluating grammar, coherence, creativity, and similarity to reference texts.
+The primary objective is to develop a system capable of accurately grading essays based on various criteria such as content understanding, grammar, semantics, and overall quality.
+Additionally, the system should address challenges related to bias and fairness across different demographic groups and sensitivity to essay prompts.
 ### Data
 The project uses a dataset of essays sourced from Kaggle, consisting of 12,000 essays across different topics and writing prompts.
 The dataset is preprocessed to correct spelling and grammar errors using the PySpellChecker library.
 ### Techniques